sqall01/alertR/README.md

 Installation
 ======

 To install an alertR client or the alertR server, please use the installation script.
-A detailed description of how to install an alertR instance is given in the [Installation](https://github.com/sqall01/alertR/wiki/Installation) Section of the wiki.
+A detailed description of how to install an alertR instance is given in the [Installation](https://github.com/sqall01/alertR/wiki/Installation) section of the wiki.

 Update
 ======

 If you have already a working alertR system installed and a newer version is available, use the update script to update your alertR instances.
-A detailed description of how to update an alertR instance is given in the [Update](https://github.com/sqall01/alertR/wiki/Update) Section of the wiki.
+A detailed description of how to update an alertR instance is given in the [Update](https://github.com/sqall01/alertR/wiki/Update) section of the wiki.

 Bugs and Feedback